keleffew/WakeFintechSite/index.md

 1. **To foster** interest on Wake’s campus in the industry through hosting relevant guest speakers, brand evangelists, and tech workshopsover the course of the semester.
 2. **To learn** Wake Fintech will provide biweekly industry updates, as well as an actively curated Medium publication where members can help foster their understanding of industry trends and developments.
 Whether a slack group member, or recipient of the mailing list, the goal of this club to provide a unique learning opportunity for all people..
 3. **To build** financial adaptability.
 The blockchain facilitates a new paradigm how we manage, exchange, and invest our money.
-As a cutting-edge club, we strive to be frontrunners in this movement through adapting, in whatever ways we can, to the rapidly transforming monetary world..</li>
+As a cutting-edge club, we strive to be frontrunners in this movement through adapting, in whatever ways we can, to the rapidly transforming monetary world.